 The Quadrangle

-The school itself was the usual mixture of 1950's asbestos and fibreboard, and more modern 1970's red brick and raw timber.
-The main entrance lead into the "quadrangle".
-This was a vaguely square bitumen courtyard, with a two story maths building on the north, and a similar science building on the south.
-The library (with a biology room full of animals in bell jars on the second floor) was at the west end, the administration and arts block at the east.
-The entrance was cunningly constructed so that anyone walking through it would pass by the Vice-Principle's windows.
-This made sneaking in late a bit tricky.
+St Francis's itself was made up of a mixture of 1950's asbestos and fibreboard, and more modern 1970's red brick and raw timber.
+The main entrance opened into the "quadrangle", a vaguely square courtyard paved with crumbling bitumen with a two story maths building on the north, and a similar science building on the south.
+The library (with a biology room full of animals in bell jars on the second floor) was at the west end, and the oddly shaped Administration and arts block at the east.
+The entrance was cunningly constructed so that anyone walking through it would pass by the Vice-Principal's windows - which made sneaking in late rather difficult.

 A strange tower was isolated at the eastern end of the maths block.
-The bottom half held the school's telephone switchboard.
-The top room was a stifling cell used for solitary detention.
-It had one circular window high up in the wall, and probably contravened every United Nations treaty on the rights of the child.
-The side entrance was also in this building, a passageway cutting through the block, and coming out through the bottom of a puke green stairwell.
-At the western end of the building was a dank, cavelike, cement undercroft, lined with lockers.
+The bottom half held the school's telephone switchboard and for some years a pay phone usuable by students.
+On its upper floor it contained a stifling cell used for solitary detention.
+This had one circular window high up in the wall, and probably contravened every United Nations treaty on the rights of the child.
+The side entrance to the quadrangle was also in this building, a passageway cutting through the block, and coming out through the bottom of a puke green stairwell.
+At the western end of the building was a dank, cavelike undercroft, lined with cracking concrete and lockers.
+This was eventually walled in and converted into classrooms, but they never really lost their cthonian atmosphere.

 The Lockers

-The lockers at St Francis's were gunmetal gray boxes about the size of a letterbox.
-There was no hope whatsoever of fitting your schoolbag inside one, you had to leave it dumped on the ground underneath the lockers, which were bolted onto the walls in rows two high.
-They had no locks, you had to provide your own padlock, and loop it through the catches.
-Combination locks were discouraged as they were thought to provide a challenge for locker thieves.
+The lockers at St Francis's were gunmetal gray boxes each only slightly larger than a bread bin.
+Even without the puzzling internal shelf (placed no more than an inch from the top) there wasn't even a remote hope of fitting your schoolbag inside one - you had to leave it dumped on the ground underneath leading to a plethora of placement rules intended to prevent one's fellow students tripping over them and cracking their heads open on the concrete.
+Bolted onto the walls in rows two high they had no-built in locks, students had to obtain their own padlocks and and loop them through the catches.
+Combination locks were generally discouraged as they were thought to provide a challenge for locker thieves.

 The procedure for obtaining a locker was baroque to say the least.
-On the first day of school each year, each PAG (Homeroom, more on the particular horrors of PAGs later) was issued with a range of lockers, identified by the numbers on the engraved metal plates riveted to the doors.
+On the first day of school each year, each PAG ('Pastoral Advisory Group', St Francis's elaborate term for 'homeroom') was issued with a range of lockers, identified by the tiny numbers engraved on the equally tiny metal plates riveted to the locker doors.
 In alphabetical order you were called up to select a locker from the numbers available.
-No one could actually tell which locker was located where from it's number, so the whole thing was very random.
-Once the locker was registered in your name, you could go out and put your lock on it.
+It was impossible to determine a locker's location from its number, so the entire process was something of a lucky dip.
+Once the locker was registered in your name, you could leave the room, search for your locker and (if you could actually locate it) lay claim and attach your lock.

-Of course people wanted lockers in good locations.
-A lot of people tried to pre-empt the system by putting their locks onto lockers before they were assigned.
-They were always defeated in their schemes by the Vice Principle, Mr Gardner, who would patrol the school during the allocation session with the official Vice Principle bolt cutters.
-Anyone foolish enough to claim a locker before assignment would come out to find their lock cut open, the locker thrown open, and any contents strewn on the ground.
+Naturally lockers in good locations were in high demand.
+As such many students attempted to pre-empt the system by putting their locks onto desirable lockers before the assignment process commenced.
+The schemes of these queue jupers were regularly defeated by the Vice Principal, Mr Gardner, who would patrol the school during the allocation session with the official Vice Principal bolt cutters.
+Anyone foolish enough to claim a locker before assignment would come out to find their lock cut open, the locker thrown open, and any contents strewn roughly onto the ground.

-The bolt cutters were a prized possession of the Vice Principle, and lived in his office.
-If you lost the key to your lock, you went to see Mr Gardner.
+The bolt cutters were a prized possession of the Vice Principal and a powerful symbol of his authority.
+If anyone lost the key to their lock, they would go to visit Mr Gardner and request his assistance.
 He would sign melodramatically, and with great ceremony remove the cutters from their home down the side of his filing cabinet.
-You would formally escort him through the school to your locker, where he'd begin the ritual by asking you if you were sure you couldn't find the key.
-You assured him that this was the case, and he'd then go onto the next question "Are you sure this is your locker?".
-On confirmation of this, he would place the cutters around the lock, and give you one last chance, explaining that the lock would be useless for ever after.
-Once you'd confirmed that you understood, and were willing to take that risk, he would stretch his muscles, and operate the cutters, slicing through the lock as if it were made of soft lead.
-He would then remove the lock, hand it to you, and remind you to transfer the contents of the locker to your bag, before heading back to his office and placing the cutters back in their shrine.
-On occasion the bolt cutters would be used for other purposes, but they were primarily reserved for the locker opening ceremony.
+The supplicant would then formally escort him through the school to their locker, where he'd begin the ritual by asking if they were certain that they couldn't find their key.
+Once assured that this was the case he'd proceed to the next question, asking whether the locker in question was definitely theirs, and not that of a neighbour, an associate or a hated enemy.
+On confirmation of this, he would place the cutters around the lock, and provide one last chance, explaining that once the blades were wielded the lock would be useless forever more.
+Once the student confirmed that they understood, and were willing to take that risk, he would stretch his muscles, and operate the cutters, slicing through the lock as if it were made of soft lead.
+The lock would be removed and handed to the student, and Mr Gardner would issue a reminder to transfer the contents of the locker elsewhere, before heading back to his office and placing the cutters back in their shrine.
+On rare occasion the bolt cutters would be used for other purposes, but they were primarily reserved for the locker opening ceremony.

 There were many more lockers at St Francis's than there were students, which meant that most lockers were open and empty.
 Or at least they were empty at the beginning of the school year.
 Empty lockers were considered fair game for disposal of any item you wished to get rid of.
 This usually consisted of fruit, and plastic wrapped sandwiches.
 The cleaners refused (for obvious reasons) to deal with the lockers, so the foodstuffs would sit inside for months, until they produced such a stink that there was no option but for one of the staff to put on rubber gloves and clear them out.
 They usually press ganged students on detention to deal with the worst cases.
 Some lockers were sealed up by the simple expedient of violently kicking the catches until they bent over and held the door shut.
 The contents of these lockers remained a mystery right up to the renovations of 1992-93, when the lockers were ripped out and replaced with modern yellow units, able to hold more than five textbooks at a time.